Qfang23/mopads-translations/README.md

 # mopads-translations
 Language translations for JumpPad++!

-This repository is simply made to hold all of the language translations (*.lang) files for the Minecraft mod JumpPad++!

 ## Contributing
 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)